Market

 Passive investing is an investment strategy based on buying and holding a diversified portfolio of securities for the long term rather than actively trading individual securities or trying to time the market.
 Passive investing often contrasts with active investing, which involves more frequent trading and a greater focus on individual security selection.

-Passive real estate investing is a hands-off method that only requires a capital contribution to secure ownership interest in a prominent real estate investment.
 The exact portion of your ownership depends on the cash amount of your contribution in proportion to the other passive real estate investors in the deal.
 Also, passive investing in real estate allows you to receive proceeds from lucrative real estate property deals you could not afford to buy alone.

 Although a passive investment in real estate doesn't require physical or mental energy, you must conduct due diligence before deciding to invest through a fund, platform, or real estate company.
 In addition, many passive real estate investments require a hefty initial cash investment and a sober understanding of the higher risks than other investments.